sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/01-research-concept-direction.md

-Please update based on this main idea:
+Please update based on this main idea and refe:

 The main idea is comparing 2D fitting performances of (normally 3D) INRs such as K-Planes, GA-Planes, NeRF etc. I had done some initial experiments in my paper (mostly to complement the theory).
 Since everything is based on 2D reconstruction, any open-source image dataset can be used & it is cpu-friendly.